NahahButt/Iris-classification-knn-svm/README.md

-# 🌸 Iris Flower Classification — KNN & Model Deployment
+# 🌸 Iris Flower Classification using Machine Learning

-**Artificial Intelligence Internship – Project 2**
+### KNN, SVM, Model Evaluation & Flask API Deployment

-A complete machine learning workflow on the classic Iris dataset: data exploration, KNN classification, model comparison, hyperparameter tuning, and deployment as a REST API using Flask.
+Developed as the **second project** of my **Artificial Intelligence Internship at DecodeLabs**, this project demonstrates a complete end-to-end machine learning workflow—from data preprocessing and model training to evaluation and deployment using Flask.

 ## 📊 Project Overview